Napier – Guide for Backpackers

 Art Deco Architecture in Napier

 Major earthquakes in New Zealand are few and far between.
 Although they have savaged some cities in New Zealand, Napier is an example of making the most of a bad situation by rebuilding possibly the coolest and quirkiest city in New Zealand in terms of architecture.
 After the 7.8 magnitude earthquake in 1931, Napier has been rebuilt as the “Art Deco Capital of New Zealand”.
-The Stripped Classical, Spanish Mission and Art Deco architecture provides the perfect excuse to simply walk around the city centre and snap up some unique architectural photos.
+The Stripped Classical, Spanish Mission and Art Deco architecture provide the perfect excuse to simply walk around the city centre and snap up some unique architectural photos.

 Napier has 140 Art Deco buildings, with some of the best examples down Emerson, Tennyson and Hastings Streets.
 The Daily Telegraph building and Municipal Theatre on Tennyson Street are a must-see, as well as the National Tobacco Company offices on the corner of Ossian Street in Ahuriri.